alexpods/angular2-universal-starter/README.md

 > Recently I've fixed peer dependencies.
-So, do `npm run reinstall` after `git pull`.
-You have to do it only one time.
+So, please, do `npm run reinstall` after `git pull`.
+You have to do it only once.

 # Angular2 Universal Starter Kit